 Those 3 bullets are the three keys to your success at driving the ball onto more fairways.
-It starts with good alignment to your target followed by your ability to shape shots for different situations, and being able to do so consistently.
+It starts with good alignment to your target followed by your ability to shape shots for different situations and being able to do so consistently.

 Alignment Golf Drill

-Instead, you want to set up to the ball and align yourself to the target with no alignment aids just as you would a real golf shot on the course.
+Instead, you want to set up to the ball and align yourself to the target with no alignment aids just as you would with a real golf shot on the course.

-Once you’re setup, lay down your driver on the range as your alignment stick and step away to check how well you had aligned yourself to your target.
+Once you’re set up, lay down your driver on the range as your alignment stick and step away to check how well you had aligned yourself to your target.

-At the beginning, you’re going to learn your tendencies and you’ll notice if you usually align right or left of your target by natural default.
+In the beginning, you’re going to learn your tendencies and you’ll notice if you usually align right or left of your target by natural default.